Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 4. **Don't do anything else in your new directory** (e.g. `volunteer-app-aws-deployment`).
 Don't do `npm install` or `npm start` or anything else.
 5. Go into the `api` directory of your new copy of the repo, e.g. `cd volunteer-app-aws-deployment/api`
 6. In that `api` directory, zip it up into a file: `zip ../../myapp.zip -r * .[^.]*`  This `myapp.zip` file will be created in the directory above `volunteer-app-aws-deployment`
-7. If you're not already, [log into the STA AWS account here](https://scottishtecharmy.awsapps.com/start#/)
+7. If you haven't already, [log into the STA AWS account here](https://scottishtecharmy.awsapps.com/start#/).
 8. In the AWS Management Console navigate to [Elastic Beanstalk](https://eu-west-2.console.aws.amazon.com/elasticbeanstalk/home?region=eu-west-2#/environments).
 9. In the [Volunteer App Application versions](https://eu-west-2.console.aws.amazon.com/elasticbeanstalk/home?region=eu-west-2#/application/versions?applicationName=volunteer-app), Upload the myapp.zip that you created in step 6.
 10. Now select the version label you've just created and then select Action > Deploy